f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 ![alt text](./assets/add-application.png)

-You will see a list of application services from your BIG-IP.
+You will see a list of application services from your Classic BIG-IP.
 If you want to see if your app is eligible for migration to BIG-IP Next, you can select the application and then proceed to the **Analyze** button in the right upper corner.
 If the application is eligible, proceed by clicking **Add**.

 ![alt text](./assets/add-apps-to-migration.png)